 Restrict messages to authorized addresses or domains

-While users receive only authenticated messages from listed domains, users who attempt to send messages to a domain not listed will see a message that specifies a policy prohibiting messages to that address, confirming that the message is unsent.
-Messages sent from unlisted domains—or messages from listed domains that can't be verified using DomainKeys Identified Mail (DKIM) or Sender Policy Framework (SPF) records—are returned to the sender with a message about the policy.
+- Receiving—Users can only receive messages from authorized addresses or domains.
+Messages sent from unauthorized domains—or messages from listed domains that can't be verified using DomainKeys Identified Mail (DKIM) or Sender Policy Framework (SPF) records—are returned to the sender with a message about the restriction policy.

-Note: To allow internal messages between users within your organization (the set of domains associated with your company or school), you must check the Bypass this setting for internal messages box.
+Note: To allow internal messages between users within your organization (the set of domains associated with your company or school), check the Bypass this setting for internal messages box.

 You can also restrict chat messages to users within your own domain.
 Learn more about sharing options.

 Set up message restrictionsInitial step: Go to Gmail advanced settings in the Google Admin console

 From the Admin console dashboard, go to AppsG SuiteGmailAdvanced settings.

 Tip: To see Advanced settings, scroll to the bottom of the Gmail page.

 Scroll to the Restrict delivery setting, hover over the setting, and click Configure.
 If the setting is already configured, hover over the setting and click Edit or Add another.